jorisberinger/t1d-prediction/README.md

 ### Build Docker image
 Build the docker image from the provided Dockerfile

-`docker build -t t1d-pred:latest .`
+`docker build -t t1d-pred:latest .` (call from root of project)

 ### Run Docker image
 You need to mount your local files and input data

-`docker run --rm -v <path to local folder>/t1d-prediction:/t1d t1d-pred:latest`
+`docker run --rm -v <absoulute path to root of project (should end with /t1d-prediction)>:/t1d t1d-pred:latest`

 Inside the docker container the python/main.py will be called.

 ## Run Docker image with autowatch
-Nodemon will watch inside the docker container for file changes (only .py) and will restart the main.py `docker run --rm -v <path to local folder>/t1d-prediction:/t1d t1d-pred:latest nodemon --exec python python/main.py -e py -L`
+Nodemon will watch inside the docker container for file changes (only .py) and will restart the main.py `docker run --rm -v <absoulute path to root of project>:/t1d t1d-pred:latest nodemon --exec python python/main.py -e py -L`

 ### To stop running containers with autowatch